DopplerHQ/awesome-bots/readme.md

 * [Facebook Chatbot Tutorial](https://github.com/AdrianKrebs/facebook-chatbot-tutorial)
 * [How To Create a Telegram Bot Using Python](https://khashtamov.com/2017/02/how-to-create-a-telegram-bot-using-python/)

+### Useful articles
+* [Comparison: ManyChat vs Chatfuel](https://www.thinktuitive.com/comparison-manychat-vs-chatfuel/?fref=gc) - ManyChat vs Chatfuel in-depth review & comparison.
+* [Revenue models for bots and chatbots](https://chatbotslife.com/revenue-models-for-bots-and-chatbots-702ca78a1b07) - In this article Amir Shevat from Slack has reviewed the direct and indirect ways that bots can drive revenue to a business.

 ### Agencies
 * [BotCube](https://botcube.co/) - 🤖 We help companies create great chatbots.
 We believe that in 3-5 years messaging apps will be the main distribution channels for businesses, and every company should have a bot to stay connected with their customers 🤖
 * [Letzgro](http://letzgro.net/) - With development team in Ukraine and availability throughout time zones, Letzgro gets hired for most critical web, mobile, video streaming and AI projects